There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 Pediatric Scoliosis Screening

 School health screening often helps to identify scoliosis, and we want to see those patients as soon as possible.
-Once seen, bracing could be suggested.
+Once seen, the doctors may suggest bracing.
 The sooner it gets used the sooner improvement will occur.
 Most children with scoliosis do not need complex treatments, but they need at least two routine exams per year by a Scoliosis doctor.
 Most often, we assure parents that we either need to observe their child for four to six months or that the risk of the curve growing does not exist and that they don’t need to come back.
 In the event the child does need treatment, we will discuss the options with the parents.

 Diagnosis